 Despite limited availability, Fios continues to receive glowing reviews.
 It’s also earned recognition for technological advancements and customer satisfaction.
 Simply put, fiber is the future.

 The cost of Verizon Fios vs. Comcast Xfinity will vary based on where you live.
 Use our zip finder to find out what’s available in your area then compare price differences between Verizon bundles and Comcast Xfinity bundles.
 On average you’ll find that Verizon gives you more for your money, but Xfinity is more widely available across the U.S.

 A quick tip on contracts

 Most TV and internet providers require a contract that includes Early Termination Fees, or ETFs.
 That way if you bail, the company still gets paid.
 Paying month-to-month is nice for avoiding ETFs, but your price may (and will) fluctuate, usually in the provider’s favor.

-Verizon Fios installation costs $99.99 if you have existing outlets.
-Some offers waive installation fees altogether.
-We recommend taking the day off when getting Fios installed as it may take longer than regular cable.
+Verizon Fios setup costs $99 if you have existing outlets.
+However, purchases made online will include a setup charge waiver.
+We recommend taking the day off when getting Fios set up as it may take longer than regular cable.

 Comcast has two options: professional installation for $89 or a self-installation kit for $15, but it costs $15 to ship.
 You can do a self-install kit only for a single television, so anyone with multiple TVs is going to pay for installation as well as additional receivers.